hashicorp-services/tfm/README.md

 ## Overview

-This tool has been develop to assist HashiCorp Implementation Services and customer engagements during an migration of TFE to TFC(or another TFE).
+This tool has been develop to assist HashiCorp Implementation Services and customer engagements during an migration of Terraform open source to TFE or TFC or with a migration from TFE to TFC, TFC to TFE, or 1 TFC organization to another TFC organization.
 Having a tool allows us the ability to offer a standardized offering to our customers.

 Check out the full documentation at [https://hashicorp-services.github.io/tfm/](https://hashicorp-services.github.io/tfm/)